 5.1.
-Task Types and Useful Curves
+Message Types and Useful Curves

-While it is not clear that a canonical list of task types exists, one possibility for the communications subsystem includes: deadline, dynamic priority, static priority, and no priority scheme at all.
-Each task's importance is derived from what is important to it.
-For example, if it is important for a task to be completed before a deadline, the importance function will depend upon the system parameter of time and the task's deadline.
-Other parameters, such as whether the task has a hard or soft deadline, will help rank it among other deadline traffic, and in fact, among all other traffic.
+While it is not clear that a canonical list of message types exists, one possibility for the communications subsystem includes: deadline, dynamic priority, static priority, and no priority scheme at all.
+Each message's importance is derived from what is important to it.
+For example, if it is important for a message to be delivered before a deadline, the importance function will depend upon the system parameter of time and the message's deadline.
+Other parameters, such as whether the message has a hard or soft deadline, will help rank it among other deadline traffic, and in fact, among all other traffic.

-Although the importance abstraction is powerful enough to provide a system with the mechanism necessary to impose a ranking among tasks competing for the server, without a canonical list of the task types it is virtually impossible to write down a function which will adequately describe a task's importance over its lifetime.
+Although the importance abstraction is powerful enough to provide a system with the mechanism necessary to impose a ranking among messages competing for the communications subsystem, without a canonical list of the message types it is virtually impossible to write down a function which will adequately describe a message's importance over its lifetime.
 The value of an importance function I(t) changes as the set of system parameters upon which it is based changes.
 How the value changes depends on the nature of the importance function.
 There are many possibilities to consider: should I(t) be linear, stepwise, or exponential?
 Is I(t) decreasing, increasing, or monotonic?
 Is I(t) everywhere defined?
 Based on our own experience, experience reported in the literature, and discussions with several system designers, we have attempted to draw several shapes of curves that might be useful importance function shapes.

-The simplest to draw and to understand is the static priority scheme, Figure t, where the application process provides the task with a number, or fixed importance level, which it will keep during its entire lifetime.
-The origin of the graph, $t_0$ , is the birth of the task, or when the task enters the subsystem.
+The simplest to draw and to understand is the static priority scheme, Figure 4, where the application process provides the message with a number, or fixed importance level, which it will keep during its entire lifetime.
+The origin of the graph, t_0 , is the birth of the message, or when the message enters the subsystem.
 Figure 5 shows a hard deadline example where the importance increases exponentially to infinity as the critical time approaches.
-If the task is not satisfied by the critical time, its importance value becomes negative, indicating that it is very unimportant.
+If the message is